Credit Cards Cash Back Credit Cards

 How do gas rewards credit cards work?

-Gas rewards credit cards typically offer points, cash back, or other forms of rewards when you use them for fuel purchases.
+Gas rewards credit cards typically offer points or cash back when you use them for fuel purchases.
 They typically offer these rewards at a higher rate than their base rate for other purchases.
 Depending on the credit card issuer, you might be able to redeem the rewards you earn for statement credits, gift cards, travel, or more.

 Do credit card rewards expire?